 In 2022, the Colon Container Terminal handled approximately 1.4 million TEUs of cargo and containers, while in the previous year the volume was 1.1 million TEUs.

-Panama’s estimated GDP growth in 2022 was 10.8%, compared to 15.8% in 2021, mainly due to the continued recovery of all economic activities thanks to the control of the Covid-19 pandemic, which allowed for the full opening of the economy.
+Panama’s estimated GDP growth for 2022 was 10.8%, a decline from the 15.8% growth seen in 2021.
+This growth was largely due to the ongoing recovery of economic activities after the control of the COVID-19 pandemic, which allowed the full reopening of the economy.

 Ports and the Panama Canal